givemepower8/Phaser3Practices/docs/COC.md

 - Inferno tower level 5, HP 2700, DpS 70 when set to multiple, DpS 175 when set to single after 1.5s and DpS 1,750 after 5.25s
 - Inferno tower level 6, HP 3000, DpS 81 when set to multiple, DpS 200 when set to single after 1.5s and DpS 2,000 after 5.25s

-multiple is against miner, bowler, hog rider strategy, single is again queen charge strategy.
+Multiple target inferno is against miner, bowler, hog rider strategy.

+Single target inferno is against queen charge strategy, heroes, pekka, but a pack of hog riders, miners, bat spell or skeleton spell can take down one single target inferno easily.

 Giga tesla level 5 DpS 200 deals 4 targets, and cause 1,000 damage when destroyed.

 As the level 5 giga tesla targets 4 troops so it's better have queen and healers around it to absorb damages for other troops.
-Also giga tesla will deal 1000 damages on attacking troops around it, attack the town hall at last or use Warden's ability is Warden is nearby.
+Also giga tesla will deal 1000 damages on attacking troops around it, attack the level 5 TH12 town hall at last or use Warden's ability is Warden is nearby to avoid that it wipes off all the attacking troops.

-Cannon range 9
+Cannon x 7, range 9

 - Cannon level 14 HP 1,380, DpS 110
 - Cannon level 15 HP 1,500, DpS 118
+- Cannon level 16 HP 1,620, DpS 125
+- Cannon level 17 HP 1,740, DpS 132

-Archer tower range 10
+Archer tower x 8, range 10

 - Archer tower level 14, HP 1,130, DpS 92
 - Archer tower level 15, HP 1,230, DpS 104
+- Archer tower level 16, HP 1,330, DpS 116
+- Archer tower level 17, HP 1,430, DpS 122

-X-bows range 14
+X-bows x 4, range 14

 - X-bows level 4 HP 2,700, DpS 95
 - X-bows level 5 HP 3,100, DpS 125
 - X-bows level 6 HP 3,500, DpS 155

+Hidden Tesla x 5, range 7

+- Hidden Tesla level 9, HP 900, DpS 110
+- Hidden Tesla level 10, HP 950, DpS 120

-### Level 4 Bowler
+#### TH12 Level 4 Bowler

 If your opponent's base is too crowded or the the defensing is very centered, bowler can deal massive damages to close buildings as the stone deals damages on the line.
 Witch and a couple of giants are great companions for bowler.